 Frequently Asked Questions (FAQ)

-1. Can my landlord end my lease just like that?
+1. Can my landlord terminate my lease just like that?

-2. Does tenant protection also apply to expats with a temporary contract?
+No, only with a lawful reason and usually via the courts.2.
+Does tenant protection also apply to expats with a temporary contract

 Yes, but the rules are slightly different.
-For temporary contracts, the lease ends after expiration, provided the landlord has notified this in time.
+With temporary contracts, the tenancy ends when the term expires, provided the landlord gives timely notice.

-3. What if my landlord says that I have to leave immediately?
+3. What if my landlord says I have to leave immediately?

-You do not have to leave like that.
-Only a judge can determine eviction.
+You do not have to leave just like that.
+Only a judge can decide on eviction.

-4. I am an expat and I am returning to my home country.
-Do I have to arrange something?
+4. I am an expat and am returning to my home country.
+Do I need to arrange anything?

-Yes, timely terminate the rent yourself according to the notice period in the contract.
+Yes, give notice yourself in time, according to the notice period in the contract.

 Conclusion